Mexico downs Saint Kitts and Nevis 6-0 in Olympic qualifying

 Mexico faces Canada on Tuesday in the final group match.
-The Canadians played Jamaica in the late match Saturday at HEB Park.
+The winner of that match will likely avoid the top-ranked U.S. national team in the semis.

 Kiana Palacios scored off a corner kick in the second minute, and Jimena Lopez did the same in the fourth.
 Stephany Mayor converted a penalty in the ninth minute.